beeftapareseller/docs/src/UI/onItemsOpened.md

+---
+title: puter.ui.onItemsOpened()
+description: Executes a function when one or more items have been opened.
+---

 Specify a function to execute when the one or more items have been opened.
 Items can be opened via a variety of methods such as: drag and dropping onto the app, double-clicking on an item, right-clicking on an item and choosing an app from the 'Open With...' submenu.

 **Note** `onItemsOpened` is not called when items are opened using `showOpenFilePicker()`.